 Many of the accounts look and feel like real people, but it's worth taking the time and effort to weed out the phonies.
 Fake social accounts can do real harm through the spreading of misinformation.
 It's important to be able to recognize and eliminate bots, because according to computer scientist Chengcheng Shao who said to MIT Technology Review, "Social bots play a key role in the spread of fake news."

 Perhaps you recall that during the lead-up to the 2016 presidential election, Pope Francis shocked the world by endorsing Donald Trump.
 It was the top fake news story of 2016 and earned nearly a million Facebook engagements.
 Fake news works, it always has, and it isn't going anywhere.
-Which is why last January, Pope Francis said we all need to recognize the "snake-tactics" of the "crafty serpent" that go all the way back to the Book of Genesis.
+This is why last January, Pope Francis said we all need to recognize the "snake-tactics" of the "crafty serpent" that go back to the Book of Genesis.
 When the Pontiff himself declares, "the truth will set you free," it's time to identify and eliminate the bots in our human lives.

 Unfortunately, there isn't a single characteristic to help spot a bot, but there are broad identifiable patterns.